 - Act with personal energy.
 Too many brands are managed, not led.
 It’s easy to avoid risky decisions, push initiatives into wide socialisation circles and delay timing.
 That is not a founder’s mentality.
 As Zook points out, “founders have the moral authority to make the hard choices, they know the detail of the business and have better instincts, and they have a long-term perspective on investments and building a company that lasts”.
 In other words, act like you own the brand – in a good way.
 Just as founders step up in their lives and draw energy from the risks to make decisions that others wouldn’t dare, so brand leaders need to take professional responsibility for what happens on their watch and through their teams.
 I’ve watched too many defer doing that in the interests of ‘keeping the peace’, which, in reality, meant they weren’t prepared to back their own decisions.

-If you think about your targets for the year and your strategy, how many brand-or-break decisions has your team set itself to make in 2016?
+If you think about your targets for the year and your strategy, how many brand-or-break decisions has your team set itself to make this year?
 And here, I’m not just talking about business-as-usual releases and campaigns.
 I’m talking about strategic deliverables that fundamentally affect your competitiveness.